-Walking distance from the square (10 min), las ramblas (15 min), the beach (20-25 min), the shops (5 min), the tube (5 min).
+The hotel is in the centre of everything.
+Walking distance from the square (10 min), Las Ramblas (15 min), the beach (20-25 min), the shops (5 min), the tube (5 min).

-Our balcony over-looking the hustling and bustling streets of Barcelona….
+Oh and my favourite part?
+Our balcony over-looking the hustling and bustling streets of Barcelona…

-There was no time for sleeping.
+So, there was no time for sleeping.
 We were only here for 3 days so we begun exploring straight away.

 First day we opted en foot and we headed down towards Las Ramblas…

+Now, I LOVE markets.
 I love the array of colours and smells and the weird and wonderful people floating about in them from all corners of the world.

 So I slipped out of conversation and into sensual heaven.

 Half way down Las Ramblas, when you spot Dunkin’ Donuts on your right, you will come across this opening which is home to La Boqueria – the market of all markets.

 Inside you are welcomed with a warm atmosphere and your sensual experience now reaches its peak.
 I had no idea where to look first!